craigfrancis/php-is-literal-rfc/readme.md

 Google currently uses a [similar approach in Go](https://github.com/craigfrancis/php-is-literal-rfc/blob/main/justification.md#go-implementation) which uses "compile time constants", [Perl has a Taint Mode](https://github.com/craigfrancis/php-is-literal-rfc/blob/main/justification.md#perl-implementation) (but uses regular expressions to un-taint data), and there are discussions about [adding it to JavaScript](https://github.com/craigfrancis/php-is-literal-rfc/blob/main/justification.md#javascript-implementation) to support Trusted Types.

 As noted be [Tyson Andre](https://news-web.php.net/php.internals/109192), it might be possible to use static analysis, for example [psalm](https://psalm.dev/).
-But I can't find any which do these checks by default, [can be incomplete](https://github.com/vimeo/psalm/commit/2122e4a1756dac68a83ec3f5abfbc60331630781), they are likely to miss things (especially at runtime), and we can't expect all programmers to use static analysis (especially those who have just stated, who need this more than developers who know the concepts and just make the odd mistake).
+But I can't find any which do these checks by default, [can be incomplete](https://github.com/vimeo/psalm/commit/2122e4a1756dac68a83ec3f5abfbc60331630781), they are likely to miss things (especially at runtime), and we can't expect all programmers to use static analysis (especially those who are new to programming, who need this more than developers who know the concepts and just make the odd mistake).

 And there is the [Automatic SQL Injection Protection](https://wiki.php.net/rfc/sql_injection_protection) RFC by Matt Tait, where this RFC uses a similar concept of the [SafeConst](https://wiki.php.net/rfc/sql_injection_protection#safeconst).
 When Matt's RFC was being discussed, it was noted: